Category: Staff Picks

 • Burger Sides

-That is a lot of points!
+That’s a lot of points!
 9 to be exact.
-Each point can take 1-3 minutes easily depending how much depth I write to each point.
+Each point can take 1-3 minutes easily depending on how much depth I write to each point.

 Find your story